 Readers may have noticed in this article a few dismissive mentions towards modern day groups which identify themselves as being Rosicrucians.
 There are now many self-proclaimed “Rosicrucians” but the Theosophical perspective on this can be obtained from the article Hidden Origins of Rosicrucianism, including the quotes which follow it.

 If some of our readers have been under the impression until now that Theosophy teaches that “the three main channels through which the preparation for the new age is going on might be regarded as the Church, the Masonic Fraternity and the educational field,” we would like to give assurance that this is very far from the authentic Theosophical view of things and is instead derived from the writings of Alice Bailey.
-That Bailey’s work and teachings are the very opposite of those of H. P. Blavatsky has been demonstrated on this site in 14 Good Reasons to reject the Alice Bailey Teachings and the lengthy Tibetan Master or Christian Priest? (“Uncovering the real inspiration behind the Alice Bailey Books”).
+That Bailey’s work and teachings are the very opposite of those of H. P. Blavatsky has been demonstrated on this site in 14 Good Reasons To Question The Alice Bailey Teachings and the lengthy Tibetan Master or Christian Priest? (“Uncovering the real inspiration behind the Alice Bailey Books”).

 “We, disciples of the Masters of the Orient, have naught to do with modern Masonry,” asserts HPB in her article “A Signal of Danger” but adds in “The Roots of Ritualism in Church and Masonry” that “ancient and modern Freemasonry are an obligatory study with every Eastern Occultist.”